084317103/generative-model-master/README.md

 ## Introduction
-A novel AI algorithm of GRU model integrated with transfer learning, is proposed to perform de novo natural products design that employed as novel NLRP3 inhibitors.
+A novel AI algorithm of TransGenGRU is proposed to perform de novo natural products design that employed as novel NLRP3 inhibitors.
 The code in this repository is inspired on [QBMG](https://github.com/SYSU-RCDD/QBMG)
 ## Usage
 ### 1.perform pre-training process
 `python train.py`